8ctopus/sciter-sandbox/README.md

 ## known issues

 - all OSes: usciter does not load file (usciter bug)
-- MacOS: inspector 4.4.8.22-bis may have bad CPU architecture
-- Linux: inspector 4.4.8.22-bis communication issue (probably on my side)
+- Linux: inspector communication issue (probably on my side)

 ## todo